 What is your current role?

-Over the past year I've been working on my own project, with the support of senior leaders at Evelina London.
-This is all about celebrating and supporting our black staff and patients, and raising awareness of the obstacles experienced by black staff, patients and families.
+In 2020 with the support of senior leaders at Evelina London I ran a project all about celebrating and supporting our Black staff and patients, and raising awareness of the obstacles experienced by Black staff, patients and families.

 How has this come about and what does it involve?

 I had watched the news about the tragic and unfair death of a Black American, George Floyd, in America in May 2020.
 Like most people, my heart was heavy and I was mourning someone I never knew.
 I spoke to my ward sister and matron about my feelings and how upset I was that I felt the Black Lives Matter movement, which was happening across the world as a result of George Floyd’s death, had not been addressed.
 Where things went from that impromptu conversation in the middle of a long day shift, I could have never imagined.
 I was encouraged to write a newsletter for staff at Evelina London to foster open conversations about race and to raise awareness of issues surrounding it.

-The support I received was fantastic – colleagues from across the organisation reached out to me and I was overwhelmed.
-Ideas flourished and the local initiative and small ideas I had matured into an Evelina London wide project.
+The support I received was fantastic.
+Colleagues from across the organisation reached out to me and I was overwhelmed.
+Ideas flourished and the local initiative matured into an Evelina London-wide project

 What’s it like to work at Evelina London?

-Working at Evelina London is great - I feel fortunate to work at such a prestigious children’s hospital where we are able to provide excellent care to children and young people, and their families, from all walks of life.
+Working at Evelina London is great.
+I feel fortunate to work at such a prestigious children’s hospital where we're able to provide excellent care to children and young people, and their families, from all walks of life.
 Staff are exposed to a wealth of opportunities and specialisms within the hospital to develop our skills and careers.
+I feel well supported in my career progression and have been successful in promotion opportunities.

 What is your passion?